torbjorndahlen/md-boilerplate/README.md

 By using a modular UI framework responsive mobile app user interfaces can be quickly created.
 By combining different modules several applications can be created by reusing common components.
 This provides a good starting point for developing B2E and B2C apps on Red Hat MAP.

+## Credits
+Brid Mackay at Red Hat Mobile Consulting who provided lots of input to the creation of this layout.